marius-wieschollek/passwords/README.md

 The integrated password generator follows the new [NIST Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).
 It generates long passwords which are easy to remember, yet long and secure.
 Say goodbye to pseudo random letters and numbers, random password requirements and contra productive expiration guidelines without reason.
 Why?
-Because it is easier for you to remember that your twitter account unlocks with a "furiousToothbrush" than "fAu*j,4?rQ:25(#c".
+Because it is easier for you to remember that your twitter account unlocks with a "FuriousToothbrush" than "fAu*j,4?rQ:25(#c".
 Of course we know that most websites still require numbers and special characters, sou we will help you with that as well.

 #### Integrated security check
-**Soon to come:** Passwords can check automatically if your accounts or passwords have been compromised.
+Passwords can check automatically if your accounts or passwords have been compromised.
-You can get convenient e-mail updates when the security status of a password has changed.
+**Soon to come:** You can get convenient e-mail updates when the security status of a password has changed.
 **Soon to come:** You can also define custom password rules to make sure all your passwords live up to your expectations.

 #### Legacy API and APP Migration support